 Madison Kho is currently completing a PhD/ Masters in Organisational Psychology at Macquarie University.
 Having received a First Class in her Bachelor of Psychology (Honours), Madison is conducting academic research and providing training to support the resilience of others.
 She works with the belief that every individual is of intrinsic value, and deserves respect, unconditional regard, and has the right to be heard.

-Samantha Falon is a provisional psychologist who is currently undertaking a Combined PhD and Master of Organisational Psychology at Macquarie University under the supervision of Dr Monique Crane.
+Samantha Falon is a registered psychologist who is currently undertaking a Combined PhD and Master of Organisational Psychology at Macquarie University under the supervision of Dr Monique Crane.
 Her research interests include the links between self-reflection, occupational resilience and performance, preventative approaches to workplace mental health, and evidence-based training and development programs.
 Samantha is passionate about helping others to develop and consolidate their personal resilience through the application of evidence-based principles.